Stevewho/Take_Home_Challenge_From_Interviews/KickStarter/README.md

 2. Commit your changes.
 [How to commit](https://confluence.atlassian.com/get-started-with-bitbucket/push-code-to-bitbucket-861185309.html)
 3. Don't forget to add your video file!
 4. Push your changes.
 [How to push](https://confluence.atlassian.com/get-started-with-bitbucket/push-code-to-bitbucket-861185309.html)
-5. At your repository's page: go to _Settings_, then _User and group access_ and add a new user `marcellus777` with _read_ permission.

-Thank you!